Open-Source-Economy/figma-frontend/README.md

-  # Design System and Branding
+  # Design System and Branding (Copy)

-  This is a code bundle for Design System and Branding.
-The original project is available at https://www.figma.com/design/M4EQGXslZJ0y6X6FPQ92AV/Design-System-and-Branding.
+  This is a code bundle for Design System and Branding (Copy).
+The original project is available at https://www.figma.com/design/s91efOPj3cxr91p5d17jZ6/Design-System-and-Branding--Copy-.

   ## Running the code